luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-MAUI_invoking_AzureFunction/README.md

 # How to invoke an Azure Function from a MAUI Blazor application

-**IMPORTANT NOTE**: as prerequisite for this sample is to create an Azure Function following the steps stablished in this URL:
+**IMPORTANT NOTE**: as prerequisite for this sample is to create an Azure Function, and deploy it to Azure Portal, following the steps stablished in this URL:

 https://github.com/luiscoco/AzureFunctions_CreateFunctionInVisualStudio2022